nuagenetworks/monostack-example/README.md

     | ID              | 56f61a943b959c0011344cec                    |
     +-----------------+---------------------------------------------+

-You can get a more machine friendly output using the `--json` option:
+You can get a more machine-friendly output using the `--json` option:

     $ tdl list locations --json
     [